OpenEnergyDashboard/DesignDocs/csv/csv.md

     *   Note: see timesort above on stream issue.
 *   cumulativeReset (default value false)
     *   Note the pipeline automatically resets if cumulative value becomes less since some systems reset at a given time or when the value is too large.
 If true, we allow resets that mean that if a value is found that is smaller than a reset is assumed.
 If false, a smaller value is treated as an error for that reading.
 See below on what times of day the reset can occur.
-*   cumulativeresetstart (default 0:00:00, e.g., the start of the day)
+*   cumulativeResetStart (default 0:00:00, e.g., the start of the day)
     *   The earliest time of day that a reset can occur.
 This used to be just before midnight but is now completely under user control.
 This only applies if cumulativereset is true.
-*   cumulativeresetend (default 23:59:59, e.g., the end of the day)
+*   cumulativeResetEnd (default 23:59:59, e.g., the end of the day)
     *   The latest time of day that a reset can occur.
 This used to be just after midnight but is now completely under user control.
 This only applies if cumulativereset is true.
 Note the defaults mean a reset can occur at any time of the day.
         *   How deal if around midnight given this description.
 Maybe if negative then it goes back into the previous day.
 Probably going to have boolean for DB so decide if same or different?
-*   refreshreadings (default false)
+*   refreshReadings (default false)
     *   If true then after the new CSV data is processed, OED updates the daily readings so any new values can be graphed.
 This will do nothing if data is only added to the current day.
 It should be done if data is added to previous days or for more than one day if you want to see the new data before an automated refresh happens (normally each night if the site is set up in the usual way).
 If false, then no refresh is done.
 *   duplication (default value of 1)
     *   The idea here is that we had one site where the same date/time reading/value was provided multiple times in a row in the CSV.
 The pipeline code deals with this where the value tells how many times the reading is duplicated.
 A value of 1 means no duplication, 2 means each reading shows up twice in a row in the CSV, etc. In essence, OED is deduping data.